RJMillerLab/ibenchScenarioCollection/readme.md

 # Instructions

 If you upload your own iBench configuration file or scenario XML document, we kindly ask you to add a section to the bottom of this document describing location and characteristics of the file(s) and potentially its purpose, i.e., what evaluation you were using the generated metadata for.
+Optionally, you can add a more detailed description to the Wiki.

 # Getting Started